adamrichardturner/product-feedback/README.md

 Live Site URL: [https://feedback.adamrichardturner.dev](https://feedback.adamrichardturner.dev)

-You can login to a demo account to test all features:
+You can login to a demo account to test all features simply by visiting the above site and clicking the `Try Demo` button.

-- User Email: demo@demo.com
-- Password: demo

 Once logged in, you can: